anodyne/docs/resources/where-is-it.md

+---
-# Where The $#@!
+title: Where The $#@!
 Is It?

-Find out where everything moved to in Nova 3.
+description: Find out where everything moved to in Nova 3.
+layout: docs
+---

+{% $markdoc.frontmatter.description %} {% .lead %}

 ---